cyberholics/Spam-sms-filter-app-/README.md

 Spam messages are unsolicited and unwanted messages.
 Fraudsters use spam messages to trick people into giving them their personal information—things like their password, account number, or even credit card information.

-These messages are designed in such a way people fall for them.
-This is because it is difficult for people with little knowledge about scams to determine if sms is from a scammer.
+These messages are designed in such a way that people fall for them.
+This is because it is difficult for people with little knowledge about scams to determine if an SMS is from a scammer.

 In this project, I will build an application that can help determine if an SMS is spam or not.
-The project is all about teaching the computer how to classify SMS as spam or not spam in order to help us determine whether an SMS is spam or not.
-To do that, I will use the **Multinomial Naive Bayes algorithm** along with a dataset of 5,572 SMS messages that are already classified by humans.
+The project is all about teaching the computer how to classify SMS as spam or not in order to help us determine whether an SMS is spam or not.
+To do that, I will use the **Multinomial Naive Bayes algorithm** along with a dataset of 5,572 SMS messages that have already been classified by humans.

-For this project, my goal is to create a spam filter that classifies new messages with an accuracy greater than 80% — so I expect that more than 80% of the new messages will be classified correctly as spam or ham (non-spam).
+For this project, my goal is to create a spam filter that classifies new messages with an accuracy greater than 80%, so I expect that more than 80% of the new messages will be classified correctly as spam or ham (non-spam).

 THIS IS A MACHINE LEARNING CLASSIFICATION PROBLEM